Skip to main content

 Your Server Generates XML

-Your application processes the webhook data (lookup customer in database, check business rules, etc.) and returns XML instructions in the HTTP response body.
+Your application processes the webhook data (look up customer in database, check business rules, etc.) and returns XML instructions in the HTTP response body.

 4